Long drives and cramped flights lead to leg aches and pains. Take care of your lower limbs to reach your summer travel destination pain-free.

 All that seat time causes blood to pool up in your lower legs.
 This puts more pressure on the veins and leads to swelling.
 You might experience the symptoms early on in the trip or not until after you’ve arrived.
 Achy, tight or tender muscles in the your lower legs and thighs are the most obvious signs.
 Sometimes, the surface of the skin is red and feels warm.

-If you love to travel and experience these symptoms on every trip, you could be at risk of developing deep vein thrombosis (DVT), a condition that results from blood clots developing in the deep veins of your legs.
+Specifically, you could be at risk of developing deep vein thrombosis (DVT), a condition that results from blood clots developing in the deep veins of your legs.

 Never heard of it.
 What’s deep vein thrombosis?

 It’s not good.
 DVT is a potentially life-threatening condition.
 Pain that is concentrated in one leg or lingers long after your travels are over are signs you may have deep vein thrombosis.